02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Why Are Identity-based Attacks More Dangerous Than Malware?

-Identity-based Attacks are attacks where hackers use real credentials (stolen username + password) to log in.
-The system sees them as a "normal user," so it triggers no alerts, is not blocked by firewalls, and leaves no malware traces to detect.
+Identity-based Attack is an attack where hackers use real credentials (stolen username + password) to log into systems — the system sees them as a "normal user" so it doesn't trigger alerts, isn't blocked by the firewall, and leaves no malware to detect.

 Comparison Malware Attack Identity-based Attack

-Method of Entry Installs malicious software Uses real stolen username/password
+Access Method Installs malicious software Uses real stolen username/password

-Blocked by Firewall?
-Partially blocked Passes through as normal login
+Can Firewall Block It?
+Partially blockable Passes through as a normal login

 ERP Systems and AI Cyberattack Risks

-ERP systems are prime targets for hackers because they store the most critical organizational data:
+ERP systems are primary targets for hackers because they store the organization's most critical data:

-• Financial Data — Revenue, expenses, balance sheets, bank accounts
+• Financial data — revenue and expenses, balance sheets, bank accounts

-• Customer and Vendor Data — Addresses, tax IDs, purchase orders
+• Customer and partner data — addresses, tax IDs, order volumes

-• Inventory and Cost Data — Actual cost prices, stock quantities, supplier lists
+• Inventory and cost data — actual unit costs, product quantities, supplier lists

-If hackers gain access to an ERP system, the damage is exponentially greater than attacks on other systems, and it also risks violating data protection regulations like Thailand's PDPA.
-Read more about preventing SQL Injection attacks and implementing Two-Factor Authentication (2FA).
+If hackers gain access to an ERP system — the damage is many times worse than attacks on other systems, with additional risk of violating the Personal Data Protection Act (PDPA).
+Read more about SQL Injection prevention and Two-Factor Authentication (2FA).

 Measure Details

-Enable MFA on All Systems Passwords alone are not enough — require at least 2-step verification
+Enable MFA on All Systems Passwords alone aren't enough — at least 2-step identity verification is required

-Train Employees on AI Phishing AI-generated emails look extremely convincing — staff must learn to identify them
+Train Employees on AI Phishing AI-generated emails look extremely real — employees must learn to spot them

-Implement Zero Trust Architecture Trust no one by default — verify every access request
+Adopt Zero Trust Architecture Trust no one automatically — verify every access attempt

-Review Identity & Access Management (IAM) Limit permissions by role and revoke access for departed employees
+Review Identity & Access Management (IAM) Limit access by role and revoke access for departed employees

 How Saeree ERP Protects Against Cyber Threats

-Saeree ERP prioritizes data security from the architectural design level:
+Saeree ERP prioritizes organizational data security from the architectural design:

 Feature Details